-In histiocytosis, histiocytes move to tissues where they are not normally found and cause damage to those tissues.
+In histiocytosis, histiocytes move to tissues where they are generally not found and cause damage to those tissues.
 Some forms are genetic.

 Occasionally, an area of the brain known as the pituitary gland is affected, and this can cause the child to pass large amounts of urine and become very thirsty.

-Other possible signs and symptoms include: weight loss, jaundice, vomiting, lameness, short stature, delayed puberty, mental decline, headache, dizziness, seizures, bumps in the eyes, and / or generalized rash.
+Other possible signs and symptoms include: weight loss, jaundice, vomiting, lameness, short stature, delayed puberty, mental decline, headache, dizziness, seizures, bumps in the eyes, and generalized rash.

-Skin – Red, scaly bumps in skin folds are common.
-Babies with Langerhans cell histiocytosis may have red, scaly scalps, which is often mistaken for dandruff, a common skin condition.
+Skin – Red, scaly bumps in skin folds are standard.
+Babies with Langerhans cell histiocytosis may have red, scaly scalps, often mistaken for dandruff, a common skin condition.

-Lymph nodes : These glands, which are behind the ears, in the neck, and elsewhere, can become swollen.
+Lymph nodes: These glands, behind the ears, in the neck, and elsewhere, can become swollen.
 You may also have trouble breathing or have a cough.

 In children, histiocytosis usually affects the bones and can consist of single or multiple sites.
-The skull is frequently affected.
+The skull is frequently involved.

 The tumors produce a “punctured” appearance on X-rays of the bones.
 Sometimes children experience spontaneous fractures as a result of these bone injuries.

-Children over the age of five generally have single system disease, with only bone involvement.
-Young children, especially babies, are more likely to have multisystem disease.
+Children over five generally have the single-system disease, with only bone involvement.
+Young children, especially babies, are more likely to have multisystem illnesses.

 Most cases of histiocytosis affect children between the ages of one and 15 years, although people of all ages can develop Langerhans cell histiocytosis.

 The incidence peaks among children between the ages of 5 and 10.
-Histiocytosis is believed to affect about one to two in 200,000 people each year.
+Histiocytosis affects about one to two in 200,000 people each year.
 The exact cause of histiocytosis is unknown.

-However, recent studies indicate that it is caused by the development and expansion of an abnormal Langerhans cell which subsequently leads to the accumulation of other cells of the immune system, resulting in collections or tumors in various areas of the body.
+However, recent studies indicate that it is caused by the development and expansion of an abnormal Langerhans cell which subsequently leads to the accumulation of other cells of the immune system, resulting in collections or tumors in various body areas.

 Causes of histiocytosis

 We do not know all the reasons why some people have Langerhans cell histiocytosis.
-About half of people with the disorder have a faulty gene that causes Langerhans immune cells to grow out of control.
+About half of people with the disorder have a faulty gene that causes Langerhans immune cells to grow.

-That genetic mutation occurs after birth, which means that you generally won’t get Langerhans cell histiocytosis from your parents.
+That genetic mutation occurs after birth, so you generally won’t get Langerhans cell histiocytosis from your parents.
 Researchers suspect that other things may also play a role:

-- Smoking, parents who were exposed to environmental toxins, such as benzene or wood dust, infections as a newborn, and a family history of thyroid disease.
+- Smoking, parents exposed to environmental toxins, such as benzene or wood dust, infections as a newborn, and a family history of thyroid disease.